RATING: 5 Keys RESULT: Win REMAINING: 23:36

 Making things better, they all solidly connected to the Krampus storyworld, bringing the legend of this Yuletide beast to life while giving us a flavor that artfully mixed festive with frightful.

 Though we were excited to visit a new brand (and see their third room) we were a bit apprehensive about playing the original two prior to arriving.
 We’ve seen rooms that have been re-purposed to house new games or new versions of existing games before, and by our experience it never quite worked.
 It was difficult to get past already knowing the layout of the space, and with that knowledge also walking in with a pre-programmed knowledge of where every hidey-hole or secret passage was.
-Countdown Live Escape Games, for us, did the seemingly impossible, and proved that not only can this work, but it can end up as a far superior experience.
+60out, for us, did the seemingly impossible, and proved that not only can this work, but it can end up as a far superior experience.

 It’s important to note that though we held this review to have something topical to post during the Christmas season, The Krampus is a permanent, year-round attraction – and trust me when I tell you, it’s so good that you’ll get into the holiday spirit, no matter what time of the year you visit.

 Whether you’ve been naughty or nice, you’d better be quick, because the Krampus Killer may be coming for you next.
 And honestly, after our own experience facing off against him, you’ll hope that he does!

 GAME SPECIFIC INFORMATION:

 Group Type: Private / You will not be paired with strangers.

 Cost: $40 per person (a minimum of two people are required for booking, then prices vary for each additional player.)